DevExpress/devextreme-reactive/packages/dx-vue-grid/docs/guides/virtual-scrolling.md

 ## Related Plugins

 The [DxVirtualTable](../reference/virtual-table.md) plugin implements the virtual scrolling mode.
-Use this plugin instead of the [DxTable](../reference/table.md) one.
+Use this plugin instead of [DxTable](../reference/table.md).

 Note that the [plugin order](./plugin-overview.md#plugin-order) is important.